hamirmahal/Draw-Directed-Unweighted-Graph/README.md

 1. Make sure you have `npm` and the `dot` command installed on your system.
 2. Run `npm install` in this repository.
+3. Run `npm start`.
-3. Change the input graph in `index.ts`, then run `npm start` and view the contents of `index.html` in your browser.
+4. View the contents of `index.html` in your web browser.
+5. Any time you change the input graph in `index.ts`, if `npm start` is still running, the graph in `index.html` should automatically update.
+You may need to refresh the page to see the changes, but the page should just update automatically if you're using Live Server in VS Code to view `index.html`.

 # Demo